slaFFik/buddypress-groups-extras/readme.txt

 = Features =
 * Choose groups you want to allow custom fields.
-* Create custom fields using various type (radios, select, input, textarea etc)
+* Create custom fields using various type (radios, select, input, textarea and text)
 * Edit fields data on Edit Group Details page in Group Admin area.
 * Display / hide page, where fields (chosen by you) will be displayed.
 * Reorder fields.
-* Create group pages (for group FAQ or wiki).
+* Create group pages (for group FAQ or wiki or whatever you want).
 * Edit pages data on Edit Group Details page in Group Admin area using WP RichEditor (with embedding videos!).
 * and more to come in future releases!